dougeby/IntuneDocs/intune-user-help/what-happens-if-you-install-the-Company-Portal-app-and-enroll-your-device-in-intune-android.md

 * Remove all company-related data.
 Your organization might remove company-related data from your device if you leave the company, or if your device becomes unmanaged.
 Your personal data and settings are not removed, and will remain on the device.

 * Set requirements for your device, such as requiring you to have a device password or PIN.
-In this case, you'll get app notifications that you device is not compliant.
+In this case, you'll get app notifications that your device is not compliant.
 Your company support might also limit the number of times you can enter an incorrect password on your device.
 Excessive, failed password attempts might result in your device being locked.

 * Require you to accept terms and conditions.